Principles, cycles and key benefits of the circular economy for efficient sustainable development

 Definition and basic principles of the circular economy

-Its objective is to reduce environmental impact and optimize the use of resources, promoting a more sustainable and efficient production and consumption system.
+Its objective is to reduce the environmental impact and optimize the use of resources, promoting a more sustainable and efficient production and consumption system.

-The linear model is characterized by a process where products are manufactured, used, and ultimately discarded without significant reuse.
+The linear model is characterized by a process where products are manufactured, used and ultimately discarded without significant reuse.
 This generates large amounts of waste.

-The four R's: reduce, reuse, repair, and recycle
+The four “R”: reduce, reuse, repair and recycle

 Cycles and materials in the circular economy

-Technology cycle: design for recovery and recycling
+Technological cycle: design for recovery and recycling

-The technology cycle includes materials and products that can be recovered, repaired, and recycled multiple times, such as metals, plastics, and electronic components.
+The technology cycle includes materials and products that can be recovered, repaired and recycled multiple times, such as metals, plastics and electronic components.

 Biological cycle: biodegradable materials and safe return